egor-baranov/jetbrains-ai-code-inspection-plugin/README.md

 ## What can it do?

-* Cross-file inspection results that highlight deeply nested or smelly logic
+* Cross-file inspection results that highlight deeply nested or complex logic

 * Clear, AI-generated fix suggestions tailored to each inspection